ibm-cloud-docs/containers/cs_cluster_update.md

 ## Updating cluster add-ons
 {: #addons}

-Your {{site.data.keyword.containerlong_notm}} cluster comes with **add-ons**, such as Fluentd for logging, that are installed automatically when you provision the cluster.
+Your {{site.data.keyword.containerlong_notm}} cluster comes with add-ons, such as Fluentd for logging, that are installed automatically when you provision the cluster.
 By default, these add-ons are updated automatically by IBM.
 However, you can disable automatic updates for some add-ons and manually update them separately from the master and worker nodes.
 {: shortdesc}

 **What default add-ons can I update separately from the cluster?**</br>